 You might often need to find the port names and numbers for some reasons.
-If so, you’re in luck.
-Today, in this brief tutorial, we are going to see the easiest and quickest ways to find the port number of a service in Unix-like operating systems.
-There could be many methods to do it, but I am only aware of the following three methods at present.
+If so, you're in luck.
+Today, in this brief tutorial, we are going to see the easiest and quickest ways to find the port number of a service in Linux operating system.
+There could be many methods to do it, but I am aware of the following three methods only at present.
 Read on.

 Find The Port Number Of A Service In Linux